tthk/Invertible-USB-Mouse-Driver-Filter-Driver/README.md

 Now here's the bad news.
 For understandable security reasons, Windows 10 will not allow unsigned kernel drivers to be installed or run, unless computer is in testing mode.
 I'm not a Windows software developer, and do not have certificate to sign this simple driver, and don't want to spend $100+ to get one for this temporary fix (until miHoYo inevitably releases a fix soon).
 So if you can't wait, like me, you WILL need to put your computer into Test Mode to allow Windows to load unsigned driver!

+WARNING: While your computer is in Test Mode (and it must be for this unsigned driver to work), Windows will not be enforcing trusted drivers for you!
+You alone will be responsible for deciding which driver you trust.

 **How To Build:**

 How to build this driver is beyond the scope of this post, and I did much paring of the code to use only what's needed.
 The complete source for building this "u/GuppyLive Invertible USB Mouse Driver" is available as a [fork of the official Microsoft WDK sample](https://github.com/tthk/Windows-driver-samples).
 If you want to give it a try building, I used [this resource](https://docs.microsoft.com/en-us/windows-hardware/drivers/develop/building-a-driver).
 A [pre-build unsigned x64 binary](https://github.com/tthk/Windows-driver-samples/raw/master/Invertible%20USB%20Mouse%20Filter.zip) is available for download in the Github repo.